CDVyhlidal/Cactus/README-MORE.txt

 1. Update the game either through Battle.net or the Standalone Updater.

 In Cactus:
-2. Copy the current "last ran" entry
+2. Copy the current "Last Ran" entry
 3. Edit the copy and name it the same as what it originally was called.
-4. Select the current "last ran" entry and click Edit.
+4. Select the current "Last Ran" entry and click Edit.
 5. Uncheck the "Last Ran" checkbox, give it a new label, and switch the version to the new version.